Pacing strategies in track and field: Sprint events

 For the 100m and 200m events, pacing is not a factor.
 Because the race is so short, racers simply run at their top speed for the duration of the race.
 However, for the 400m at the elite level, the event is almost uniformly run with a positive-split strategy.
 Runners run the first 200m faster than the final 200m.

 Middle-distance events

 In the 800 meters, the fastest times have almost always been achieved with a positive-split strategy.
 A study of 26 world-record 800m races from 1912 to 1997 showed that in 92% of the fastest 800m races, the first half of the race has been run faster than the second half.
-This implies that the optimal strategy for the 800m is to positive-split.
+This implies that the optimal strategy for the 800m is a positive-split.

 In the 400 meters, the strategy proven to be the most effective is starting off at a 70-75% pace and working up to 100%, or known as the threshold pace strategy.
 Examples of this race plan are Michael Johnson’s former World Record of 43.18 in 1999 and Cathy Freeman’s Olympic Gold Medal in 2000, both 400 meters runners who benefited from this type of pacing strategy.